 JD Vance in Philadelphia today to discuss economy as Republicans focus on battleground states

-A new CBS News/YouGov poll shows Vice President Kamala Harris holding a 3-point lead over Trump nationally and that she and Trump are even across the battleground states — the poll has Harris and Trump tied in Pennsylvania.
+A new CBS News/YouGov poll shows Vice President Kamala Harris holding a 3-point lead over Trump nationally and shows the two candidates even across the battleground states.
+The poll has Harris and Trump tied in Pennsylvania.
 According to the survey, the economy was voters' leading "major factor" in November.

 In a press release, the Trump-Vance campaign was quick to attack Democrats on "economic failures."
-They highlight issues from inflation and gas prices in Pennsylvania to "anti-American energy policies" and job cuts."
+They highlighted issues from inflation and gas prices in Pennsylvania to "anti-American energy policies" and job cuts.

-The campaign event comes after inflation continued to cool in July, falling to its lowest level in three years.
-However, the July jobs report showed employers added 114,000 jobs, far fewer than economists expected, and unemployment rising to 4.3%.
+The campaign event comes amid cooling inflation.
+In July, it fell to its lowest level in three years.
+However, the July jobs report showed employers added 114,000 jobs, far fewer than economists expected, and unemployment rose to 4.3%.

 The Trump and Vance events are part of a weeklong push focused on the themes of the Republican National Convention.
 According to the campaign, Monday's theme was "Make America Wealthy Again."
 They will continue their tour Tuesday, with Vance headed to Wisconsin and Trump to Michigan to speak on crime and safety.